AiGarnet/garnet-compliance-saas/README.md

-# Vendor Onboarding Platform
+# Garnet AI Backend

-A comprehensive vendor compliance and onboarding platform with a modern UI built with Next.js and Tailwind CSS.
+Backend API and services for the Garnet AI vendor compliance and onboarding platform.
+Built with Node.js, TypeScript, Express, and PostgreSQL.

-## Project Status
+## Project Overview

-**Completed Features:**
-- Top navigation bar with consistent styling across all pages
-- Dashboard with overview metrics and activity tracking
-- Questionnaires management page with filterable list
-- Vendors catalog with risk assessment visualization
-- Trust Portal for public-facing compliance information
-- Compliance framework tracking and evidence management
-- **🤖 AI-Powered Chatbot Microservice** - Flask-based compliance Q&A system using OpenAI GPT-4
-- Responsive design that works on all devices
-- Accessible UI components following best practices
+This is the backend application for Garnet AI's vendor compliance platform.
+It provides REST APIs for managing vendor onboarding, compliance questionnaires, risk assessments, and trust portal functionality.

 ## Features

-### 🤖 AI Chatbot Microservice (NEW)
+### 🤖 AI Chatbot Microservice
 - **OpenAI GPT-4 Integration**: All answers generated using OpenAI API
 - **Compliance Context**: Uses internal policy data for accurate responses
 - **Input Sanitization**: Automatically removes PII and sensitive information